A Sunday on La Grande Jatte

 Created between 1884 and 1886, it is one of the most famous Georges Seurat paintings.
 The artwork measures approximately two by three meters in size.

-What does Georges Seurat Painting A Sunday Afternoon Represent?
+What does Georges Seurat Sunday Afternoon represent?

 Understood in this context, the young boy in the more lower-class Bathers at Asnières scene calls out to his upper-class compatriots on the opposite bank of the Seine.